Jim & Ingrid Croce

-Jim & Ingrid Croce is the second studio album by American singer-songwriter Jim Croce and his wife Ingrid, released in 1969.
-The album has been re-released with alternate titles such as "Bombs over Puerto Rico", "Another Day, Another Town" and "Approaching Day".
+Jim & Ingrid Croce is the second studio album by American singer-songwriter Jim Croce and American author Ingrid Croce, the only one the married couple released as a duo.
+It was originally released in September 1969, and has been subsequently re-released with alternate titles such as Bombs over Puerto Rico, Another Day, Another Town and Approaching Day.

+The album was released in September 1969, despite being recorded 12 months earlier.
+In the interim, the couple recorded 21 songs as a demonstration tape to audition for a children's TV show in Boston.
+They did not get the job; these demo tapes were not released until 2004 when seven tracks were selected to be included with the 2004 CD release of the 1966 album Facets.
+In the CD liner notes, Ingrid refers to this collection of songs as "Jim and Ingrid Croce Too".

 Track listing

+All tracks written by Jim and Ingrid Croce, except where noted.

 The album was re-released on Capitol Records as Jim & Ingrid Croce: Another Day Another Town, with two songs omitted and the tracks rearranged in the following order: